Calculated Columns vs Measures in Dax • Explained by Excelerator BI

 Where to learn more

 1. Subscribe to Blogs and read all you can.
-You can subscribe to my blog at the top-left of this page.

 2. Read a book.
 My book Supercharge Power BI covers Calculated Columns as well as all the other topics that you need to learn to be good at Power BI Power Pivot for Excel.
 My book focuses on giving you the theory as well as hands on practice.
 I keep a curated list of other great Power BI and Power Query books in my Knowledge Base.